Repeats, Withdrawals and Incomplete Policy FAQ

 What is a Course Withdrawal or Term Withdrawal?

-A course withdrawal refers to a course(s) students' drop after the first three weeks of the semester.
+A course withdrawal refers to any course(s) that a student drops after the first three weeks of the semester.
 A grade of "W" will appear on the transcript to denote the change to their enrollment.
-A complete withdrawal from all classes is referred to a Withdrawal from the Term.
+A complete withdrawal from all classes is referred to a Term Withdrawal.
+You can read more information about our withdrawal procedures here.

 FAQ for Repeats and Averaging Grades

-Also known as Grade Forgiveness, a course taken for repeat is retaken because a prior attempt was not acceptable for completion of a requirement- or to improve the student's GPA.
-Once the course has been retaken and graded, the original attempt is removed from the GPA.
+Also known as Grade Forgiveness, a course repeat is the repetition of a course for the sake of improving upon an earlier unsatisfactory performance in which the new grade replaces the old grade in the calculation of the grade point average (GPA).
 Course Repeats are allowed if the first attempt has an insufficient grade of one of the following: "C-," "D+," "D," "D-," "F," "WU," or "IC."

 What is Grade Averaging?

 Yes, exceptions can arise depending on the student's situation.
-Channel Islands will provide a petition process so that the twenty-eight (28) unit limit could be extended.
+Channel Islands will provide a petition process so that the unit limits could be extended.
 A common reason for this would be medical issues beyond the student's control.
-Please note: A set processing time will be required before the withdrawal exception can be reflected in the student's totals.
+Please note: A set processing time will be required before the exception can be reflected in the student's totals.

-How can I obtain the repeat totals each term?
+How can I obtain my withdrawal or repeat totals each term?

 The student records system has a Repeat "counter" which will appear and be updated each term at the time of final grade posting.
-Students can refer to their Student Center at CI Records for the official repeat/retake count.
+Students can refer to their Student Center at CI Records to view their withdrawal and repeat totals.

 For instructions, please visit: Withdrawal and Repeats totals